 Still, they kept up their wars with the Sioux and fought many a bloody battle with them when they suffered most, and the game had entirely disappeared.
 Their great medicine-man called a council, and when the head-men had assembled, he told them of a wonderful dream that he had had, when he was bidden by the Great Spirit to gather the chiefs of the tribe at the fork of the stream where they lived.

 Their ponies had all been eaten for food, so the proud Indians were compelled to make the journey on foot to the place of meeting.

 But when they had arrived at the bluffs, on the edge of the valley, they were surprised to see a bountiful supper spread on the bank of the stream, close by the Forks, and a white woman close by, standing up and making signs to them to descend from the bluffs.

-They sent out runners to the Sioux, and peace was declared between the tribes for the first time in one hundred years.
+They sent out runners to the Sioux, and peace was declared between the tribes for the first time in 100 years.

 She then told the great chief to follow the mountain in a westerly course until he came to the Big Horn River, and where the rock was perpendicular, he was to shoot three arrows, hitting the rock each time.